 Divorce is a complicated process, but you don’t need to go through

 it alone.
-Our divorce attorneys at James D. Madden & Aruna P. Rodrigo, Family Law Attorneys have
+Our divorce attorney at Aruna P. Rodrigo, Family Law Attorney

-dedicated their careers to assisting people going through a divorce understand
+has dedicated his career to assisting people going through a divorce understand

 all aspects of their divorce in order to put them in the best position

 to fight for a beneficial outcome.
 Whether you are currently considering

 filing for divorce or if you’re already going through the process,